Wednesday 1:00-3:00, Thursday 1:00-2:00 pm, and by appointment

 Course Requirements*

-- Trends in Classical Research.
-Analyze the trends of scholarship by reviewing the table of contents of one classical journal over the span of ten years (e.g., CA, CJ, CP, JHS, or JRS).
+Trends in Classical Research.
+Analyze the trends of scholarship by reviewing the table of contents of one classical journal over the span of ten years (e.g., Classical Antiquity, Classical Journal, Classical Philology, Greece and Rome, Journal of Hellenic Studies, Journal of Roman Studies).

-- Study of Classical Book Reviews.
+Study of Classical Book Reviews.
 Compare three different reviews of a recent academic monograph in classical studies.
 In your study, explain the strengths and weaknesses of the three reviews and discuss any similarities and differences in the reviewers' opinions of the monograph and the extent to which the reviews are useful to potential readers.
+Reviews in Bryn Mawr Classical Review and Classical Philology are around 2,000 words while reviews in Classical Journal, Classical Review, Journal of Hellenic Studies, and Journal of Roman Studies tend to be around 900-1,250 words.

-- Analysis of Classical Scholarship.
-Select a recently published classical monograph and write your own book review.
+Analysis of Classical Scholarship.
+Select a recently published classical monograph and write your own book review, using BMCR guidelines Links to an external site.for the content of your review.
+However, you do not need to comment on the book's place in current scholarship or discuss factual errors.

 *Students are not permitted to use AI to complete course assignments.